Terms of Business

 - We may carry out credit reference checks using online or other databases as we may decide.
 These agencies may keep a record of that search.

-O Email and Fax
+P Email and Fax

 - Unless you instruct us otherwise we may contact you or others by email or fax during the course of the work we carry out for you.
 This may include providing details of your email address to others where we think this will be of assistance to your matter, or when forwarding emails.
 Although we endeavour to deploy virus checking software, we cannot be responsible for the security or consequences of correspondence and documents sent by email or fax.

-P Scope of our Responsibility
+Q Scope of our Responsibility

 - We shall provide legal advice and services to you with reasonable skill and care.
 However, the nature of many types of legal work is such that it is not possible to guarantee a particular outcome.

 - We advise only on English law, and on European Union law to the extent that it has any bearing on English law.
+We are not a professional accountancy firm or a professional surveyor firm and unless specifically stated to the contrary, the interpretation of financial information or environmental surveying information should be undertaken on your behalf by other specialist advisers qualified to render such advice.

 - We do not advise on financial, investment, surveying, valuation, commercial viability, trading or marketability issues.
 We only advise on tax when we have expressly agreed in writing to do so.